gclem/esp8266_poolex_heatpump_controller/README.md

 By design, the quality of the connector are very poor.
 They fastly oxydize.
 I use DEUTSCH connectors, water proof and high quality designed.

 ![alt](img/deutsch_connectors.png)

+## Power supply

+For the first upload of the program, you will power this up from Micro USB of your computer.

+Then, It will be powered from the Panel ( black/red +12v).

+You'll need a converter from 12v to 5v with minimum of 2A.

+5V power supply from the converter will supply the MAX485, and the ESP8266 (Wemos here).

+ ## Heat pump Panel to MAX485 interface

+Heat pump panel has 4 wires.

+Green and Yellow of the panel go to A and B of the MAX485

+ ## MAX485 to Wemos D1 Mini

+ Yellow of the MAX485 goes to RX of the ESP
+ Green of the MAX485 goes to TX of the ESP
+ DE/RE are linked together (you need to do the link), of the MAX485, and goes to pin4 as D2 of the ESP

 # Easy to debug for your case